Why It Doesn’t Make Sense To Call Addiction A Disease

 Addiction occurs along a continuum—there is no easy test to tell you whether you have an addiction or just a bad habit.
-For example, by some estimates, half of all Americans are overweight.
+For example, half of all Americans are overweight.
 Are they all addicted overeaters?
 Many people encounter significant health risks because of the way they eat (recall that heart disease is America’s major killer).
 Are these the addicts?
 Some people are preoccupied day and night with their eating; they are suffused with guilt over eating too much, yet they are unable to change their eating habits.
 Surely, these are the addicts, we think.
-A still more limited group of people encounter major health problems through their overweight, severely restricting their lives, but are unable to modify their eating habits.
+Some of these people encounter serious—even life-threatening—problems, but continue to overeat.

 At the furthest extreme of addiction are the minuscule number of people who become so fat they are completely immobile—people we sometimes see on television who may not even be able to fit through their doorways.
 If we call only these people—people who have given up all effort to control their eating—true addicts, we end up with a fraction of a percentage of addicted overeaters, and books wouldn’t need to be written for millions of people who fear they have food addictions.
 Moreover, for this minuscule group, concepts such as “denial” hardly seem to have meaning—does the twelve-hundred-pound man who hasn’t left his house in years really need to be told that he has an addictive eating problem?